soundxyz/sound-protocol/spec.md

 - Payments
   - `SoundEditionV1.fundingRecipient` - an address that receives all revenue accrued (primary sales & secondary royalty revenue).
 In the case where the artist is the sole recipient, this is their wallet address.
 If they are splitting revenue with other parties, this could be an [0xSplits SplitWallet](https://docs.0xsplits.xyz/smartcontracts/SplitWallet) or alternative splitter contract.
   - Secondary revenue can accrue to to the edition via the `receive` function, or to a separate address (ex: a [SplitWallet](https://docs.0xsplits.xyz/smartcontracts/SplitWallet) set as the `fundingRecipient`).
-  - Minter modules pay a fee to Sound.xyz exposed by `SoundFeeRegistry.sol`.
-Minters technically don't need to pay the fee, but it is a requirement for editions to appear on sound.xyz.
-  - Minter modules can also optionally pay fees to secondary recipients (e.g. developer fee for third-party integrations).
+  - Minter modules created by Sound collect a platform fee governed by SoundFeeRegistry.sol
 - Minting
-  - The owner, callers with `ADMIN_ROLE`, and callers with `MINTER_ROLE` (e.g. minter modules) can all call `mint`.
+  - Only the owner, callers with ADMIN_ROLE, and callers with MINTER_ROLE (e.g. minter modules) can call mint.
-  - `SoundEditionV1.maxSupply` - maximum number of tokens that can be minted for the edition.
+  - `SoundEditionV1.editionMaxMintable` - maximum number of tokens that can be minted for the edition.
     - Can be initialized with any value up to `type(uint32).max`.
     - Can be "frozen" by owner or `ADMIN_ROLE` at the current token count to prevent any further minting.
 - Access control